HubSpot/SlimFast/slimfast-plugin/README.md

 the files, it will write out a JSON file (`target/slimfast.json`) containing information that can be used later to download the dependencies to the correct paths.

-The most straightforward way to use this JSON file is to run the `download` goal during your deployment step.
+The most straightforward way to use this JSON file is to run the `download` goal on your application servers before startup.
 This goal doesn't require a project so it can run in standalone mode without a `pom.xml`.
 A minimal invocation would look like [this](#download-goal).
 It will download all of the project dependencies (determined by reading `target/slimfast.json`) to the correct paths so that the application will start up with `java -jar`.

+Another option is to integrate this into your deployment phase, which is what we've done at HubSpot.
+Before using SlimFast, at build time we would generate a single S3 artifact and store its information in the database so that we can fetch it at deploy time.
+Now, we just have an array of S3 artifacts produced by the build (the main artifact, combined with the SlimFast artifacts read from `target/slimfast.json`).
+At deploy time, [Singularity](https://github.com/HubSpot/Singularity) downloads all these S3 artifacts for us so everything just works.

 ## Examples ##